nickzarate/hivemind-web/README.md

 Open `http://localhost:8080`.

-For API calls on the backend to work, follow instructions to set up and run [hivemind-analytics](https://github.com/nickzarate/hivemind-analytics) server.
+For API calls on the backend to work, follow instructions to set up and run [hivemind-analytics](https://github.com/nickzarate/hivemind-analytics) vagrant server.

 # Development